RiskoZoSlovenska/sest/README.md

 `sest` (a contraction of "simple" and "test") is a simple utility script which reads test cases from a file, then runs a target script with appropriate input and compares the expected and actual output.

 Focus is on ease-of-use.
 Some features include:
-* Automatically compile and run multiple tests
+* Automatically compile, run and time multiple tests
 * All tests are stored in the same file
 * Zero configuration required
 * Dead-simple syntax
 * Coloured and controllable output

-Currently only Python, C and C++ are supported, but PRs are more than welcome!
+Python, C and C++ are "supported" by default, but practically any other interpreter/compiled executable will work as a runner if manually specified.

 # Motivation